 The security guard opened the door for Goldberg, and the mystery couple followed his lead and walked inside.
 The man went upstairs to the second floor, and the woman started talking to the guard.
 15 minutes later, the couple abruptly left.

-The guard felt something was off kilter, so he went upstairs only to find an empty frame where the de Kooning once was.
+The guard felt something was amiss, so he went upstairs only to find an empty frame where the de Kooning once was.
 The painting was cut out, and the frame would stay empty for 31 years.

 One witness said that he saw the couple drive off in a red car, but didn’t get the license plate number.